csiro-data-school/python-functions/_episodes/30-design-recipe.md

 >
 > Given your word problem and signature, write a purpose statement for the antibiotic exercise:
 >
-> 'Antibiotics are sometimes tested by 'dropping' a measured dose onto the middle of a petri dish that is
+> Antibiotics are sometimes tested by placing antibiotic-impregnated paper disks onto bacteria-covered agar in a petri dish.
-> covered in a bacterial 'lawn'.
-Resistance is measured as the area of the disk still covered by bacteria
-> after 2 days.
-Bacterial death spreads out from the antibiotic drop creating a perfect bacteria-free central
+> Bacterial death spreads out from the antibiotic creating a perfect circular bacteria-free zone.
+You've recorded the
-> disk.
-You've recorded the diameter of several hundreds of test spots, with three replicates per plate.
-Find
+> diameter of several hundreds of test plates, with three replicates per plate.
+You want to find
-> the average measure of resistance.'
+> the average area of the bacterial zones for your resistance calculations.
 {: .challenge}

 ## Stub

 Here, we sketch out our actual function, giving names to the input and output data.
-Soon, you will see how to do this in Python 3 notation, however for now, let's copy the format of our signature:
+Soon, we will do this in Python notation, however for now, let's copy the format of our signature:

 If our field trial signature is: